Vix.cpp v2.7.0 is here Read the blog

 Status: ready

-Open another terminal and test the server:
+Open another terminal and test it:

 bash